It’s no secret that I love celebrating and everything that goes along with it.

 - Special Breakfast/Dinner: This could be either letting him choose the breakfast or making a breakfast that’s special, like pancakes with sprinkles in them or cut into balloon shapes.
 Zach would like either.

 - Write a special letter to your child: I already sort of do this one, by posting a letter to him on this blog each year.
-He has one for his first birthday (in his birthday book), second birthday, and third birthday.
-And I’ll be posting one this year as well.
-But I may do a little one to put into his birthday book, too.
+He has one for his first birthday (in his birthday book), second birthday, third birthday, and fourth birthday.
+And I’ll be posting one every year.
+But I may start to do a little one to put into his birthday book, too.
 Something a little more personal.

 - Do an art project to save: I love the idea of having Zach do a similar art project every year.
 One that can be kept and will show how he’s grown and changed over time.
 Right now, he seems to really love painting on canvas.
 They’re super cheap at Hobby Lobby so I think this would be a great art project for us.
 They can be hung up and each year we can see how his ability and creativity changes!